Schmelzberry/Schmelzberry/README.md

 - 🖥️ Looking to collaborate on **MERN stack projects as I prepare to use MongoDb**

-- 📂 All of my projects are available on my  [portfolio](https://schmelzberry.github.io/portfolio-landing/ )
+- 📂 All of my projects are available on my  [portfolio](https://schmelzberry.github.io/portfolio-landing/ ).
- site.

 <h3 align="left">Connect with me:</h3>
 <p align="left">